mbdavid/LiteDB/README.md

 # <a name="v5"></a> LiteDB v5

-More than one year of hard working, v5 are comming!
+After more than a year of hard working, v5 is comming!

 > What's new in v5?